 However, it is my experience that velocity improvement is more important a factor than most teams think.
 Largely because most teams are not used to thinking about velocity.

 We can only make minor improvements in velocity

 This is baloney!
 “We can’t possibly go any faster, captain!”
 (In a Scottish accent.)
 Baloney!

-To be honest, there is so much improvement to be made, it is unbelievable!
-To be honest, “it’s not what you don’t know, it’s what you know that ain’t so.”
-We are smart, but some of our smarts are unbelievably dumb!
-And all the rest of those assumptions above (and others) leave even more room for improvement.
+To be honest, there is so much more improvement to be made, it is unbelievable!
+To be honest, “it’s not what you don’t know that gets you in trouble, it’s what you know for sure that just ain’t so.”
+(Twain) We are smart, but some of our smarts are unbelievably dumb!
+And all the rest of those assumptions above (and others) are just plain wrong.

-But that does not lead, logically or any other way, to the notion of “we can hardly go any faster”.
+But that does not lead, logically or any other way, to the notion of “we can’t go any faster.”

 Usually we can easily go twice as fast in the next 6 months.
 If… And the main “if” is (I think)….if we will open our minds to identifying some of the real impediments around here.
-But, to be honest, there are many “if’s”.
+But, to be honest, there are many other “if’s” as well.

 Wait a minute!
-When I usually hear this, it tells me that the team has a weak definition of done (which maybe it does not follow for much, really).
-And it is, in effect, pretending to have a certain velocity, but is is really just lying to itself.
+When I usually hear this, it tells me that the team has a weak definition of done (which maybe it does not follow much, really).
+And it is, in effect, pretending to have a certain velocity, but it is really just lying to itself.

 It is like saying “I ran a mile at sustainable pace”, but in fact it was 8/10’s of a mile and you are just about dead.